tsanket8329/Python-Practise-PEP-/README.md

 Create an Employee model/class
 Map class attributes to table columns
 The file is basically a practice/example of converting Python classes into SQL tables

+Day 17 Python Practice
+This file (Day 17 Python Practice.ipynb) mainly contains SQLAlchemy ORM practice, focused on understanding how Python code maps to database tables.
+Introduction to ORM (Object Relational Mapping) and its purpose (Python ↔ SQL) Basic SQLAlchemy imports like declarative_base, sessionmaker, and relationship Small notes/practice cells explaining concepts (for example: operators like ==) Steps to connect an engine to a database